vedmalex/telegraph-publisher/telegraph-publisher-output.md

       // Process the main file
       const processed = ContentProcessor.processFile(filePath);

-      // Replace local links with Telegraph URLs if dependencies were published const processedWithLinks = withDependencies
+      // Replace local links with Telegraph URLs if configured and if there are links to replace
-        ? await this.replaceLinksWithTelegraphUrls(processed)
-        : processed;
+      // Unified Pipeline: This is no longer dependent on the `withDependencies` recursion flag let processedWithLinks = processed;
+      if (this.config.replaceLinksinContent && processed.localLinks.length > 0) {
+        processedWithLinks = await this.replaceLinksWithTelegraphUrls(processed, this.cacheManager);
+      }

       // Validate content with relaxed rules for depth 1 or when dependencies are disabled const isDepthOne = this.config.maxDependencyDepth === 1;